zachlevy/history-mapped/README.md

 ## History Mapped
 A website to help with visualizing the context around ancient famous historical battles.
 YouTube videos depicting battles placed on a timeline and map.

-### Stack
-* reactjs
-* create-react-app
-* mapbox-gl for the map

-### Contributing
-Improvements are welcome, just create a pull request.
-Below are some requested features and bugs.

-- [x] Simultaneous Horizontal and vertical scroll to accommodate trackpads.
-- [x] Remember watched videos
-- [x] Notifications for new videos
-- [x] Mobile design
-- [ ] Add Kings and Generals YouTube channel battles
-- [ ] Add HistoryMarche YouTube channel battles

 #### Getting Started
 * Clone the repository
 * `$ npm install` to install dependencies